DiskFrame/disk.frame/README.md

 In R, one can access Spark via `sparklyr`, but that requires a Spark cluster to be set up.
 On the other hand `disk.frame` requires zero-setup apart from running `install.packages("disk.frame")` or `devtools::install_github("xiaodaigh/disk.frame")`.

 Finally, Spark can only apply functions that are implemented for Spark, whereas `disk.frame` can use any function in R including user-defined functions.

+### f) How is `disk.frame` different from multidplyr, partools and distributedR?

+The packages [multidplyr](https://github.com/tidyverse/multidplyr) doesn't seem to be disk-focussed and hence does not allow arbitrarily large dataset to be manipulated; the focus on parallel processing is similar to disk.frame though.
+For partools [https://matloff.wordpress.com/2015/08/05/partools-a-sensible-r-package-for-large-data-sets/], it seems to use it's own verbs for aggregating data instead of relying on existing verbs provided by data.table and dplyr.
+The package [`distributedR`](https://github.com/vertica/DistributedR) hasn't been updated for a few years and also seems to require its own functions and verbs.

 # Example usage
 ```r